Consistency of the flat flow solution to the volume preserving mean curvature flow: Higher regularity

 Let us conclude this section by discussing briefly how we obtain Theorem \ref{thm1} and Corollary \ref{coro} from the results in Sections 4 and 5.
-As we discussed before Lemma \ref{lemma:calibration}, we may assume by stadard approximation argument that $E_0$ is smooth and satisfies uniform ball condition with radius $r_0$.
 We obtain first from Lemma \ref{lem:2-point-arg} and from Theorem \ref{thm2} that the approximative flow $(E_t^h)_k$ satisfies uniform ball condition with radius $r_0/2$ for $t \leq T_0$ and we have

-Then we use Theorem \ref{thm3} to deduce that for $t \in [\delta,T_0]$ the sets $E_t^h$ are uniformly $C^k$-regular when $h$ is small enough.
+Then we use Theorem \ref{thm3} to deduce that for $t \in [\delta,T_0]$ the sets $E_t^h$ are uniformly $C^3$-regular when $h$ is small enough.
 By Ascoli-Arzela theorem we may pass the estimate \eqref{eq:final-1} to the limit as $h \to 0$ and conclude that the function $t \mapsto \sup_{s \leq t} \|S_{E_{s}}\|_{L^\infty}$ is locally Lipschitz continuous and satisfies \beq \frac{\d}{\d t} \big(\sup_{s \leq t} \|S_{E_{s}}\|_{L^\infty}\big) \leq C_n \big(\sup_{s \leq t} \|S_{E_{s}}\|_{L^\infty}\big)^3 \eeq for almost every $t \geq 0$ as long as $\sup_{s \leq t} \|S_{E_{s}}\|_{L^\infty}$ remains bounded.
 The inequality \eqref{eq:smoothing-flat} implies that the uniform ball condition is an open condition.
 To be more precise if the flat flow $(E_t^h)_t$, starting from $E_0$, satisfies $\sup_{t \leq T} \|S_{E_{t}}\|_{L^\infty} \leq C$, then by \eqref{eq:smoothing-flat} there is $\delta >0$ such that

 This together with the estimate in Theorem \ref{thm3} implies Theorem \ref{thm1}.

 The consistency principle follows from the regularity in a rather straightforward way.
 Indeed, we obtain by the uniform regularity of the approximate flat flow $(E_t^h)_{t\in [0,T]}$ and by the Euler-Lagrange equation \eqref{euler} that the signed distance function satifies